Free shipping on orders over €75 within the EU.

 - where required by law.

 To the extent possible, we ensure that sensitive information is anonymised or pseudonymised.
-This includes details of medical conditions, treatments, investigations, results of medical tests or related to participation in our clinical trials.
+This includes details of medical conditions, treatments, investigations, and tests, or other information related to participation in our clinical trials.

 Where health related personal information is collected, it is typically collected by clinical trial sites, clinicians and clinical research organisations (CROs), clinical trial database managers and in limited cases by Starpharma, directly from you unless it is unreasonable or impracticable to do so.
+We have contractual relationships with clinical trial sites and CROs to set expectations in relation to the processing of personal information.
 Such information may be collected when you enquire about or participate in our clinical trials, or when you make a product complaint or report an adverse event related to a Starpharma product.
 Where health related personal information is collected by a third party, these organisations are required to comply with the data privacy legislation in the relevant country.
-In clinical trials, typically the participant’s personal information is anonymised or pseudonomised, with the key code being held by the patient’s doctor so that the participant’s involvement and personal information can remain anonymous.
+In clinical trials, typically the participant’s personal information is anonymised or pseudonymised, with the key code being held by the patient’s doctor so that the participant’s involvement and personal information can remain anonymous.
 We may also collect some health information that is not personal information because it does not identify you or anyone else.
 For example, we may collect aggregated data from participants in our clinical trials.
 If you do not provide us with your health-related personal information, we may not be able to recruit you into our clinical trials, or allow you to continue in our clinical trials, or we may not be able to use the information we obtained about you in our clinical trials to assess its conduct or outcomes.
 It may also prevent or limit us from investigating and resolving a product complaint or adverse event.

-Your health-related personal information is used to maintain records of medical queries, adverse event reports, make legally required notifications (e.g. product recalls) and otherwise comply with legal requirements, and with the informed consent of participants, to assess the conduct and outcomes of clinical trials.
+Your health-related personal information is used to maintain records of medical queries, adverse event reports, make legally required notifications (e.g. notifications to regulators, or product recalls) and otherwise comply with legal requirements.
+In addition, with the informed consent of participants, we may assess the conduct and outcomes of clinical trials.

 We collect, hold, use and may disclose your health-related personal information to: